barulalithb/Linear-Regression-from-Scratch/README.md

   1. Linear Regression from Scratch
   2. Linear Regression from sklearn(Machine Learning Library in python).
 ```
-Here is a link for theoritical and methematical modelling for Linear Regression and it's Statistics which elucidates how predictions are made step on step.
+Here is a link for theoritical and mathematical modelling for Linear Regression and it's Statistics.
+This elucidates how predictions are made step on step.

 [Linear Regresion](https://github.com/LalithBharadwaj/Linear-Regression-from-Scratch/blob/master/_Linear-Regression-from-Scratch.pdf)